Skip to main content

 AreaPrinciple

-TenancyAll data and API use scoped by company (and location); no cross-tenant access.
+TenancyAll data and API access scoped by company and location; no cross-tenant access possible.

-PaymentsNo card data in Layout; nonces only; Square does processing and settlement.
+PaymentsNo card data in Layout; nonces only; Square handles all processing and settlement.

 For how we avoid duplicate charges and handle retries, see Reliability.
 For how Square connects and what we sync, see Square integration.